ralfbecher/q-risotto/README.md

     "=Count({$<Status -={'Closed'} >} Distinct %CaseId )"
 ]
 ```
-2. a list of NxDimension and NxMeasure objects, can be mixed with column string fro 1.:
+2. a list of NxDimension and NxMeasure objects, can be mixed with column strings like in 1.:
 ```
     "Date.autoCalendar.Date",
     {"qDef": {"qFieldDefs": ["Case Owner Group"], "qFieldLabels": ["Group"]}},